Penobscot River- Katahdin Area: Abol Bridge Campground & Rip Dam Cabins

 - Lots of tips from our staff about where to go and what do while you're in the Katahdin Region.
 A whitewater rafting trip on the mighty Penobscot is the first place to start!

-Rustic Bunkhouses at Abol Bridge CampgroundThese rustic bunkhouses sleep up to four people each.
+Rustic Bunkhouses at Abol Bridge CampgroundThese ten rustic bunkhouses sleep up to four people each.
 Mattresses are included, and picnic tables and a fire ring are outside each bunkhouse.
 Guests bring their own linens, pillows and/or sleeping bags.
 There is no electricity (that's why they are rustic!).
 Facilities include the campground bathhouse with hot showers and flush toilets.
-The bunkhouses are located in clusters among the woods at the campground, with views of the river and mountains.
+The bunkhouses are located in clusters among the woods at the campground, with convenient access to the river and nearby hiking trails.

 The Northern Restaurant at Abol Bridge CampgroundThe Northern Restaurant serves breakfast, lunch and dinner to hungry vacationers, travelers, and sportsmen year-round.
 Enjoy a home-cooked meal, great coffee and a selection of Maine's best microbrews at this comfortable restaurant, located at Abol Bridge Campground.